pittmesh/pittmesh.net/index.md

 introduction to PittMesh and mesh networking in general, please view our [informational video](https://www.youtube.com/watch?v=OvAT7DTspaM).

-PittMesh currently has **5** nodes online.
+PittMesh currently has <span id="number">#</span> nodes online.
 Locations on the map forthcoming.

 Want to help us build the future of connectivity in Pittsburgh?
 [Contact us.](http://www.metamesh.org/contact.html)